shabtronic/SNES-Profiler/README.md

 **Usage:**

-This is code from the ProfileNTSC.sfc example
+This is the code from the ProfileNTSC.sfc example

 ```
 	InitProfiler();